Bingboom/Bingboom/README.md

 ### 💼 Professional Experience

-In communications, my 6-year journey has honed my technical writing, merging Eastern and Western perspectives, and boosted my self-learning skills. 💡
+My 6-year working experience has improved my technical writing, cultivated Eastern and Western perspectives, and boosted my self-learning skills. 💡

 ### 📚 Personal Interests

-I'm an avid reader, particularly fond of Maugham's words.
+I like literature, particularly Maugham's words.
 He once said, "In youth, the days seem endless, yet they eventually become past."
 As an emotionally attuned person, I often reflect on my feelings and those around me.
 This emotional depth fuels my desire to capture life's moments in writing. 🌱

 ### 🖋️ Philosophy on Writing and Communication